5.4.1 Principal/CEO

 Training and assessment strategy

-Trainers and assessors are responsible for developing the training and assessment strategy (TAS) for each qualification offered by the RTO.
-Every qualification on an RTO’s scope of registration must have a documented TAS, which must be updated when strategies and practices change.
-The RTO may share the TAS with students before enrolment to help students make informed decisions about undertaking training.
-The TAS must be of an auditable standard, meaning that it contains verifiable information and meets the requirements of the Standards for RTOs.
+Trainers and assessors are responsible for developing the training and assessment strategy (TAS) for each nationally recognised training product offered by the RTO.
+This activity could be undertaken in collaboration with the RTO manager.
+Every nationally recognised training product on an RTO’s scope of registration must have a documented TAS, which must be updated when strategies and practices change.
+The RTO may share Sections 1–4 of the TAS with students before enrolment to help them make informed decisions about undertaking training.
+The TAS must be of an auditable standard, meaning that it contains current and accurate information and meets the requirements of the Standards for RTOs.

-When developing the TAS, school RTOs should work in consultation with industry staff who have an in-depth knowledge of the qualification being delivered.
-Working in partnership with industry ensures the program sequence, assessment methodology and time allocations reflect current industry practice and the requirements of the training package.
+When developing the TAS, school RTOs should work in consultation with industry staff who have an in-depth knowledge of the training product being delivered.
+Working in partnership with industry ensures the program sequence, resources, training and assessment activities and time allocations reflect current industry practices and the requirements of the training product.

 Trainer and assessor profiles

-Staff in an RTO who are delivering VET qualifications are required to create a trainer and assessor profile.
-This profile contains the evidence that trainers and assessors have the required qualifications and industry currency to deliver and assess the VET qualification.
+Staff in an RTO who are delivering nationally recognised training products are required to create a trainer and assessor profile.
+This profile contains the evidence that trainers and assessors have the required vocational competence and industry currency to deliver and assess the training product.
 The trainer and assessor profile must be provided to the RTO manager and approved by the principal/CEO before commencing delivering a VET course.
-The information in the profile must be of an auditable standard, meaning that it contains verifiable information that meets the requirements of the Standards for RTOs.
+The information in the profile must be of an auditable standard, meaning that it contains current and verifiable information that meets the requirements of the Standards for RTOs and nationally recognised training product.